cryptoeconomicslab/ovm-plasma-chamber-spec/tutorial/cui-wallet/setup.md

 ### Install

-Install the Library from npm required to implement Plasma Wallet.
+Install the libraries from npm required to implement Plasma Wallet.

 After that, copy `config.local.json` file to your application repository root.